middtown/react-todo-walkthrough-jquery/sprints/Sprint4.md

     )
   }
 ```
+> Don't forget to `import` your new component as well!

 3. Briefly try out the form on the `/todos` page.
 Identify which part of your code set up the text inside the input box.
 What happens if you submit the form?
 What happens if you try to change the input?